Perspective | A requiem for all the mom-and-pop shops shut down by the pandemic

 “We had the TV on during the O.J. trial and all these other things,” Finisecy said.
 “It was almost like a little beauty parlor on the hospital campus, where everyone gathered and gossiped.”

-These places survived the recessions, the protests, the gentrification, the scandals and the ever-changing political and demographic landscape in the nation’s capital, only to be wiped out without ceremony, tribute, fanfare — or, in Wagner Opticians’ case, a 20/20 party — by this pandemic.
+These places survived the recessions, the protests, the gentrification, the scandals and the ever-changing political and demographic landscape in the nation’s capital, only to be wiped out by this pandemic without ceremony, tribute, fanfare — or, in Wagner Opticians’ case, a 20/20 party.

 No proper farewell, like all the love that a staple for Bethesda ballerinas — Artistic Dance Fashion — got when it closed in 2011, after 50 years of supplying costumes, tutus and toe shoes.